Balkan Discovery Trip. Day 2: Bihac, Bosnia & Herzegovina

 The tower just beside the mausoleum

-The Captain Tower on the other, facing the river
+The Captain Tower on the other side, facing the river

-The stream of Una river from Croatia continue flowing up to Bihac, making the view of the small town even beautiful.
-The crystal-clear water makes us felt so calm, especially when we saw groups of geese swimming on the river bank.
-Just about the time, we check-in to the Hotel Lobby, (I meant the hotel's name) and had dinner served.
+The stream of the Una River from Croatia continues flowing up to Bihac, making the view of the small town even more beautiful.
+The crystal-clear water made us feel so calm, especially when we saw groups of geese swimming on the riverbank.
+Just about that time, we checked in to the Hotel Lobby (I meant the hotel's name) and had dinner served.

 Late autumn